 You’ve come to the right place (or post, I should say).
-While it can be a lucrative niche, there are many types of health writing you can do.
+While it can be a lucrative niche, there are many types of medical writing you can do.
 Navigating this niche can be overwhelming, even for the more experienced writers.

 You can write about many topics: from diet to depression, from healthy feet to healthy mind, from canker sores to cancer.

 The myriad of topics is one aspect that makes this niche attractive.
 It’s got something for everyone.